The Short Answer: Not Really

 What Is Happening to Rents?

-- London — average rents remain the highest in the UK.
-Growth has slowed to around 5 to 7 per cent annually, partly because rents are already at a level that is testing the limits of what many tenants can afford
+- London — £2,050 a month, the highest in the UK by a wide margin, and at a level that is already testing the limits of what many tenants can afford

-- Manchester — one of the fastest-growing rental markets in recent years, with strong demand driven by job growth and the city's expanding tech and media sectors
+- Manchester — £1,285, one of the fastest-growing rental markets of recent years, with demand driven by job growth and the city's expanding tech and media sectors

-- Birmingham — steady growth, fuelled by HS2-adjacent regeneration (despite the project's scaling back) and a growing young professional population
+- Birmingham — £1,000, steady demand fuelled by city-centre regeneration and a growing young professional population

-- Edinburgh and Glasgow — Scotland's emergency rent cap (October 2022 to March 2024) has left a lasting mark on the market.
-The cap expired in March 2024 and standard rules have since resumed, but some landlords exited during the freeze and others have adjusted pricing strategies.
-A new Housing Bill proposes permanent rent control areas, though these are unlikely to take effect before 2027
+- Edinburgh — £1,425, the priciest of the major Scottish cities, with Glasgow lower at £1,100.
+Scotland's emergency rent cap (October 2022 to March 2024) left a lasting mark, and a new Housing Bill proposes permanent rent control areas, though these are unlikely to take effect before 2027

 The pattern is clear: rents are rising everywhere, but the rate depends heavily on local supply, demand, and economic conditions.
-You can check current rental listings and average rents in specific cities on Dwellio's city pages — for example, London, Manchester, Birmingham, or Edinburgh.
+You can check current rental listings and average rents in specific cities on Dwellio's city pages — for example, the average rent in London, Manchester rent prices, the average rent in Birmingham, Glasgow rents, or the average rent in Edinburgh.

 Why Is Supply Still So Tight?